 However, there’s a big difference between grooming tools designed for long-hair versus those for short-hair dogs.
 Using the improper brush could cause injury to your pet so you must understand which is best for her coat.
 Look for a brush specific to your dog’s length of hair or one like the BarxBuddy self-cleaning brush that works well for all coats.

 Introduce the Brush in Short Grooming Sessions

-To reduce hesitations from your dog, it’s best to start with short grooming sessions in an area with no distractions.
+To reduce your dogs hatred for brushing, start with short grooming sessions in an area with no distractions.
 With one hand offer treats or a toy to keep her attention off the brush as you gently touch and brush her coat with the other.

 Although it’s typical to start at the head and brush toward the tail, brushing her tail first may help calm your pet if she’s a nervous dog.
 No matter how short the session, praise her for allowing you to brush her, using a soft, positive tone.

 Sessions in the beginning may only last a minute, and that’s okay, because the more you practice this process the more it will become routine and your pet will grow to understand that brushing isn’t a danger or playtime.
 Over time, you’ll want to increase the length of the grooming sessions.
 Note that if your dog has had any bad experiences with grooming, it can take longer for her to trust you and enjoy being groomed.

 Once your dog allows you to brush her entire coat without issue, you must maintain it so she doesn’t experience any tangles or matting (especially for long-haired breeds) as these can be painful to remove and cause her to once again fear the brush, putting you back to square one.